 There are lots of plants that you can grow in a hydroponic PVC system.
 These include onions, spinach, chives, zucchini, arugula, yellow squash, lettuce, basil, and cucumbers.
 You can also grow all types of cabbage, mint, broccoli, cilantro, peas, oregano, cauliflower, and green peas.
 Other plants that you can nourish in a hydroponic PVC system are peppers, strawberries, chili, cherry tomatoes, parsley, and radishes.

 What are Hydroponic PVC Systems

 Hydroponic PVC systems use the polyvinyl chloride (PVC) pipe that is commonly used for household waste plumbing.
 While there are other materials that can be used for a hydroponic system such as metal or plastic, PVC has become very popular among home gardeners because of its inherent advantages.

 Advantages of PVC

 Arguably the most glaring advantage offered by PVC is affordability.
-Hydroponic systems based on metal or plastic can be very costly.
+A hydroponics system based on metal or plastic can be very costly.
 PVC, on the other hand, is very easy to put up because the low price of the material.
 If you’re looking to create your own hydroponic system at home, you’ll be attracted to the low price of PVC that leaves you with enough space for error and tryouts.

 Another advantage of PVC is its efficiency.
 PVC pipes are lighter than other hydroponic system materials like steel.
 It is also not toxic and soluble.